DerekLeung0306/individual_portfolio/README.md

 # individual_portfolio
 MAM indiv. proj.
-A line I wrote on my local computer
+A line I wrote on my local computer.
+Hi!
+HI!!! but come on let me add some good description